 Cool colors are recommended for houses located in hilly areas as it goes well with the weather and greenery surrounding the home.

-Also, remember, that exterior wall paints are more durable if they are painted in a particular season.
+Also, remember that exterior wall paints are more durable if they are painted in a particular season.

 Regardless of the type, color, and quality of the exterior wall paint used, it also needs a minimum temperature to be painted well.

-Exterior walls are painted perfectly in summers as there is sufficient temperature for the paint to dry appropriately.
+Exterior walls are painted perfectly in summers as there is a sufficient temperature for the paint to dry appropriately.

 While painting in winters and the rainy season will make you re-do it.

 4- Go for a theme according to exterior furnishings